 This year's team of 11 pupils have created a sustainable and ethically produced clock, inspired by the Ring of Brodgar.
-The team were successful at the Orkney Finals and will now progress to the Scottish Finals in Edinburgh in June.
+The team were successful at the Orkney Finals and went on to compete at the Scottish Finals in Edinburgh in June 2019.

 The 2017/18 team created a colour changing LED lamp which was inspired by the Ring of Brodgar in Orkney.
 The team of 12 were very successful, winning the Scottish Finals and progressing to the UK Finals in London.
 Managing Director, Isla Leslie, was recognised for her success with Estrela.